Submit a Run:AI job for execution

 --gpu int | -g int

 Number of GPUs to allocation to the Job.
-Default is no GPUs.
+The default is no GPUs.

 Use the host's ipc namespace.
 Controls whether the pod containers can share the host IPC namespace.
 IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message queues.
 Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack